jakobjpeters/Typstry.jl/docs/source/index.md

 ### Planned

-- Seperate the choice of Typst representation from the `mode`
 - Default `auto::Mode`?
     - Automatically determine the Typst syntactic context
-    - Use a tree-sitter grammar or jll package
+    - Use a jll package
 - Implement Typst formatting for more types
     - `Base`
         - `AbstractDict`